Jeff Clark, Senior Analyst, GoldSilver

 As we've discussed, you want your transaction to be safe, convenient and fair.
 The easiest way to get all that is to buy and sell online from the safety of your home.

 And when you’re ready to sell, you can simply log on when you want, 24/7, and lock in your price.
-And the proceeds will be on their way in one or two business days.
+Proceeds from your bullion sale to us, will be mailed by check and or executed by bank wire transfer within 3 business days of your shipment's arrival and verification.
+Verification timeframe varies based on vault transition capacity.

 At GoldSilver.com, we offer world-class secure vault storage that works seamlessly with our sell-back program.
 It’s the easiest way for investors to make sure their entire investment process is safe, convenient and fair.